 They attempt to influence media coverage of candidates by offering favorable stories and positive takes on the past performance of the candidate.
-Political consultants may survey potential voters to discern their reaction to a candidate and the basis of their opinion.
+These workers may survey potential voters to discern their reaction to a candidate and the basis of their opinion.

 Political consultants may also work for public interest groups and help them to formulate strategies for advancing their causes.

 Attorneys formulate and deliver arguments on behalf of their clients and attempt to influence decision makers about the merits of their stance.
-Attorneys use political savvy in other areas of the law as well.
-They select sympathetic jurors and frame their cases in favorable ways when there are controversial political issues related to trials.
+They use political savvy in other areas of the law as well.
+Lawyers select sympathetic jurors and frame their cases in favorable ways when there are controversial political issues related to trials.

 8. Intelligence Analyst

 Intelligence analysts work for clandestine agencies of the government like the CIA and National Security Agency.
 They tap the political science major’s understanding of political groups to assess developments in volatile areas of the world.
-Intelligence analysts study particular groups which pose a threat to security and analyze patterns of leadership and popular support.
+These analysts study particular groups that pose a threat to security, and analyze patterns of leadership and popular support.

-Intelligence analysts write reports with their findings, and present briefings to agency leadership and executive and legislative leaders and staff.
-In addition, knowledge of foreign languages used by potential terrorists helps analysts to investigate potential threats first hand.
-In addition to a political science major, a minor in foreign languages used by potential terrorists would be helpful for analysts investigating potential threats first hand.
+Intelligence analysts write reports with their findings, and present briefings to agency leadership and executive & legislative leaders and staff.
+In addition, knowledge of foreign languages used by potential terrorists helps analysts to investigate potential threats.

 9. Political Campaign Staff